-Policy C-PA-2g: Require construction of California Coastal Trail segments as conditions of approval for coastal development involving other new or major replacement infrastructure, such as realignment of Highway 1.
+Policy C-PA-2i: Require construction of California Coastal Trail segments as conditions of approval for coastal development along the alignment involving other new or major replacement infrastructure, such as realignment of Highway 1.
 (New)

-Facility Planning and Development
+3.3 Facility Planning and Development

-Public Access Plan
+3.3.1 Public Access Plan

-The Public Access Plan in Appendix A encompasses recommendations from the previous Local Coastal Plan; and State Parks and County Regional Parks General Plans, Master Plans, and Management Plans; and has been supplemented with agency and public input.
+The Public Access Plan in Appendix B encompasses recommendations from the previous Local Coastal Plan; and State Parks and County Regional Parks General Plans, Master Plans, and Management Plans; and has been supplemented with agency and public input.
 State Parks and County Regional Parks are required to prepare General Plans or Master Plans for facility development.
 Other public and private resource lands sometimes have Management Plans containing a public access component.
-While facility Master Plans are beyond the scope of the Local Coastal Plan, the policies included in the Public Access Plan establish a framework for facility planning on the Sonoma County Coast by the appropriate State and County agencies, as well as a framework for private recreational facility providers.
-This framework recommends Page C-PA-22 areas for a particular type and scale of potential recreational development on the Sonoma County Coast consistent with the mandates of the California Coastal Act.
+While facility Master Plans are beyond the scope of the Local Coastal Plan, the policies included in the Public Access Plan establish a framework for facility planning on the Sonoma County coast by the appropriate State and County agencies, as well as a framework for private recreational facility providers.
+This framework recommends areas for a particular type and scale of potential recreational development consistent with the mandates of the California Coastal Act.
 Some of the State General Plans and County Master Plans need updating due to expansions, changed conditions, and new regulations.
 The General Plan for the Sonoma Coast State Park was most recently updated in 2007, but many other plans date back to the 1970s and 1980s.

 Many standards and policies inform the Public Access Plan, including those in the Local Coastal Plan and General Plan policies for equitable distribution of recreational facilities.
 Site planning standards include those associated with any publicly accessible facility, such as state and federal disabled accessibility regulations, building codes, fire codes, traffic and safety codes, and environmental regulations.
 Public Access Plans are based on local and regional needs.
 Because of the exceptional quality and significance of its natural resources on a local, state, and national level, the Coastal Zone contains a greater proportion of the resource-based recreational facilities and opportunities than found in other areas of Sonoma County.
 Therefore, the equitable distribution of recreational opportunities and facilities along and between the North and South Coasts is a goal for State Parks and County Regional Parks reflected in the Public Access Plan.
-The equitable distribution of recreational facilities is influenced less by resident population densities and more by providing the entire County population with a range of recreational experiences without impacting any one access area too much.
+The equitable distribution of recreational facilities is influenced less by resident population densities and more by providing the entire County population with a range of recreational experiences without overly impacting any one access area too much.

 State Facilities.
 The proposed improvements and programs for State facilities identified in the Public Access Plan are driven by a series of California Department of Parks and Recreation programs and planning documents.
-Broader guidance is provided through Division 5 of the State of California Public Resources Code (PRC) and the California Department of Parks and Recreation's Operations Manual (DOM).
-Generally, access needs regarding natural and cultural resources and existing facilities are identified in the field, and the recommendations for access improvements are made based on PRC and DOM criteria.
-Recommendations for access improvements to meet ADA guidelines are mandated through the Consent Decree from Tucker v.
-The State Of California Department Of Parks And Recreation.
+Criteria for access improvements, along with the involvement of natural and cultural resources, are provided through Division 5 of the State of California Public Resources Code and the California Department of Parks and Recreation's Operations Manual.
+Recommendations for access improvements to meet accessibility guidelines are mandated through the Consent Decree from Tucker v.
+The State of California Department of Parks and Recreation.
 Proposals for specific State facilities are identified based on the need to provide safe and quality public access to facilities and protect park resources.